AkuraDiary/AkuraDIary/README.md

 I was told there were no issues at my last check-up.
 I’m trying to explain that `I’m a person who wishes to live a very quiet life`.
 I take care not to trouble myself with any enemies, like winning and losing, that would cause me to lose sleep at night.
 That is how I deal with society, and `I know that is what brings me happiness`.
 Although, if I were to fight I wouldn’t lose to anyone.
 <!--BIO-->

-> If you got it, congrats
+> If you got it, congrats , yes it was a jojo reference

 <!--trap-->
 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>